smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 ## Decoder ##

-To sucessfuly decode encoded shell code, we need to preform XOR operation for every shell code byte with defined key 0x0F.
+To sucessfuly decode encoded shell code, we need to preform XOR operation for every shell code byte with previously defined key ```0x0F```.
-Every other byte will be skipped as it is NOP instrunction.
-We will use:
+Every other byte will be skipped as it is NOP (```0x90```) instrunction.
+We will use following registers for decoding:
 * EAX for XOR operations
 * ECX as counter for decoding stub
 * EDX as pointer to beggining of encoded (and later decoded) shell code